Back to Blog List

 What is Shopify single page checkout?

 Shopify single-page checkout, also knowns as one-page checkout, is the new layout of the checkout page where customers can fill in all the details (shipping, billing, and payment) on a single page instead of going through multiple pages.
-Currently, it is available to some limited Shopify merchants only.
+Currently, it is available for all merchants (including Shopify Basic).

 Topics: